Isocyanates — foam chemistry

 Carcinogenicity

 The IARC Group 2B classification reflects animal evidence with inadequate human evidence.
-Peer-reviewed — IARC For consumers, the cancer question is secondary to the sensitization question, and both are dominated by the occupational setting rather than finished-foam exposure.
+Regulatory — IARC For consumers, the cancer question is secondary to the sensitization question, and both are dominated by the occupational setting rather than finished-foam exposure.

 Consumer exposure is low and under-characterised